IPsec Fault Tolerance

 • Ensure that the rules are regularly reviewed and updated as needed.

 The Cisco ASA Firewall uses so-called “security levels” that indicate how trusted an interface is compared to another.
 The higher the security level, the more trusted the interface is.
-Each interface on the ASA is a security zone, so by using these security levels, we have different trust levels for our security zones.
-Therefore we have da default firewall inspection.
+Each interface on the ASA is a security zone, so using these security levels gives us different trust levels for our security zones.
+Therefore, we have the default firewall inspection.
 We will discuss this more later.

-Below we have 3 routers and subnets with 1 ASA firewall.
+Below, we have three routers and subnets with 1 ASA firewall.

 • Interface G0/0 as the INSIDE.